cissa-unimelb/info/role-descriptions.md

 ## General Committee
-### Publicity Officer
+### Publicity Director

-The publicity officer is in charge of maintaining CISSA’s online presence and ensuring that the club is consistently engaging with the wider community.
+The Publicity Director is in charge of maintaining CISSA’s online presence and ensuring that the club is consistently engaging with the wider community.
 They should work to ensure that what CISSA puts out online is relevant, interesting, and sets a good example for all students in tech.

 **Key Responsibilities**